Suneel-Padavala/devops/README.md

 #To get context information of kubernetes cluster
 cat /home/ec2-user/.kube/config

-#To create namespace in kubernetes cluster
-kubectl create namespace test

 #To get deployments in a namespace in kubernetes cluster
-kubectl get deployments --namespace=test
+kubectl get deployments

 #To get services in a namespace in kubernetes cluster
-kubectl get svc --namespace=test
+kubectl get svc

-#To delete everything in a namespace in kubernetes cluster
-kubectl delete all --all -n test

 #To delete unused docker images to cleanup memeory on system
 docker system prune